-An AMA sanctioned event means any event which is submitted by an AMA official authorised to submit events, which is approved and detailed on the AMA events calendar.
-A sanction is the signalling to the local community and others that the event is appropriately insured and that it embodies the principles of fairness, responsibility, and competitiveness that characterise AMA sanctioned events.
+A sanctioned event of the Automobile and Motorcycle Association Ltd (AMA) means an event which is submitted by an AMA official authorised to submit events, that is approved and detailed on the relevenat AMA event calendar.
+A sanction is the signalling to the local community and others that the event is appropriately insured and that it embodies the principles of safety, fairness and responsibility that characterise AMA sanctioned events.

 All AMA events: